 We must just mention that there are countries, like Germany, The Netherlands and Scotland to name a few, that have been cooking and eating kale for centuries, so some other good ideas on how to cook it can be found in their cuisines.

 How to grow it

-Kale is easy to grow because it tolerates cold, is disease resistant and is less troubled by pests than other brassicas.
-It grows up to 1m tall and is cultivated for its leaves, which grow from a central stem and are picked from the bottom upwards, always leaving the top four leaves as the growing crown.
-As the stem becomes denuded of leaves, space is created for other veggies to be grown at its base, making it a real space saver in small gardens.
+Kale is easy to grow because it tolerates cold (which gives the leaves a sweeter taste), it is disease resistant and is less troubled by pests than other brassicas.
+It grows up to 1m, and is cultivated for its leaves that grow from a central stem and are picked from the bottom upwards, always leaving the top four leaves as the growing crown.
+As the stem becomes denuded of leaves, space is created for other veggies to be grown at the base, making it a real space saver in small gardens.
 It can also be sown in August and September as a spring crop.